sarahpolzer/googleslidesapi/README.md

 ![the team](screenshots_for_instructions/the_team.png)

 ## How to Automate a Report

-In a very general way.
-There are template reports made for every single client with information in the file client_information/client_information.json.
+**Important Note: Always Automate Reports on the First of the Month** In a very general way, there are template reports made for every single client with information in the file client_information/client_information.json.
 These reports should be shared with you on Google Slides.
-You should be logged into a google account and be inside of my virtual environment (requirements.txt).
+You should be logged into a google account and be inside of my virtual environment with required packages installed from requirements.txt.
 Great, so now open up a separate terminal using finder.
 The terminal icon looks like this

 ![terminal_button](https://cdn.dribbble.com/users/559169/screenshots/2456814/02-terminal_1x.png)